EloiStree/OpenMacroInputDocumentation/Home.md

 Welcome to you.

 The idea of my tool is simple:
+1. Play your game / be productive with your software
-1. You modify files in the folder 'configuration'.
+1. Create & Modify files in the folder 'configuration' of the application to tweak your wish and desire
-2. When saved my application detect modified files and load the new configuration.
+2. The application detect modified files and load the new configuration.
 3. Do that until your happy with your configuration.
-4. Later: Share the files to the community when you love your configuration.
+4. Share your files with the community when you are proud of it.

-Now it means that each file has a way to be written.
-This wiki is here to give you the "grammar" of it and examples.

 ----------------------------